ifd3f/caligula/README.md

 Now, it's finally written!

 At this point, it's probably a good idea to verify that the disk was written correctly.
 I personally don't know the command to do that.
 Do you know the command to do that?
 If you ask most pro sysadmins this, could they name the command?
-If you look at any tutorial online, do they list the command? **The answer to all of these is no, because nobody bothers do this.**
+If you look at any tutorial online, do they list the command? **The answer to all of these is no, because nobody bothers to do this.**

 While `dd` is nice for scripting, after doing this process manually hundreds of times with hundreds of files and tens of drives, why don't you try using a simpler, more user-friendly process?